-Students will form 4-5 teams and each team consists of 2-3 members.
+Students will form 12 teams and each team consists of 3-4 members.
 You need to form a team before the second lecture starts.
 You are allowed to switch team for each case study but you need to inform the instructor in advance.
 For each case study, a list of questions will be posted on Avenue and your team is required to conduct analysis and write a report based on these questions.
-Groups should submit a hard copy in the class AND an electronic version of the report along with data files via Avenue.
-Please indicate the names and student ID numbers on the cover page of your reports.
+All written reports are submitted online via Avenue.